agschwender/pilbox/README.md

 Signing
 =======

-In order to secure requests so that third parties cannot easily use the resize service, the application can require that requests provide a signature.
+In order to secure requests so that unknown third parties cannot easily use the resize service, the application can require that requests provide a signature.
 To enable this feature, set the `client_key` option.
 The signature is a hexadecimal digest of the concatenation of the query string and the client key using the md5 algorithm.
 The below python code provides an example implementation.

     import hashlib